Woodplumpton. A small parish five miles away from Preston. Home of a dead ‘witch’ in a churchyard.

-There needs to be more Tripadvisor pub reviews with references to the paranormal and random witchy artifacts.
+There needs to be more Tripadvisor pub reviews with references to the paranormal along with random pictures and folklore artifacts.

 A dead witch, so naughty in death as well as in life that despite being in consecrated ground (a privilege the average suicide or unbaptised child was not granted in 1705) she still misbehaved.

 This is why we can’t have nice things.